 Tips: Like most places near Rocky Mountain Park, you must arrive early to get a decent parking spot.
 We arrived at the trailhead around 7 and easily got a space.
 Arrive much later and you won't be so lucky.

 Directions from Estes Park: Go west on Hwy 36 past the Beaver Meadows Entrance Station Bear Lake Road.
 Head south (left) to the turnoff for the Cub Lake and Fern Lake Trailheads and Moraine Park.
 The trailhead is ~2 miles down this road.

-The ~3.5 mile hike to Gem Lake is steep on the way up, but well worth it.
+The ~3.5-mile hike to Gem Lake is steep on the way up, but well worth it.
 There are lovely views of Estes Park to stop at and admire (and catch your breath!), but the real highlight is the gorgeous little Gem Lake.
 We stopped for a while at the lake to have lunch and were rewarded with gorgeous reflections in the clear water, a rocky wall on the far side of the lake, and tons of chipmunks ready to eat our food :) The hike is only about 3 miles, but given the elevation (about 990 feet), it will probably take you ~2 hours.
-Coming down we found to be much easier, even with our children (ages 2.5 and 4 riding on our backs).
+We found coming down to be much easier, even with our children (ages 2.5 and 4). riding on our backs.
 The parking situation isn't as bad as other places in RMNP and around Estes Park and you don't have to have a day pass or anything (no one checked our RMNP pass, though we had one).

 As always, if you haven’t downloaded our mobile app yet, you can do it here and have access to all of our favorite activities at your fingertips!